 His lab is currently looking into whether water temperature and detergent type affect the rate of microfiber breakdown.
 Until we know for sure, washing your towels with cold water using a gentle detergent is the more eco-friendly move.

-To further preserve longevity and prevent agitation, Angela Bell and Georgia Dixon, who work for natural cleaning marketplace Grove Collaborative as Grove Guides, recommend letting your towels soak in your water and detergent mix for 30 minutes or so before rinsing with plain water and using your hands to wring them out.
+To further preserve longevity and prevent agitation, Angela Bell and Georgia Dixon, who work for natural cleaning marketplace Grove Collaborative, recommend letting your towels soak in your water and detergent mix for 30 minutes or so before rinsing with plain water and using your hands to wring them out.
 Air dry and they'll be good as new.

 Can you wash them in a machine?

 You can use the washing machine to launder your towels if you're in a pinch.
 But since microfibers are small enough to leak through most machine filters, author and sustainable living educator Christine Liu recommends investing in a device to catch some of them.
 These days, there are bags and balls that exist for this purpose, but Deheyn says that add-on filters are the most effective and can prevent up to 95% of the microplastics in your wash from directly entering waterways.